f1nal3/Juniorgram/Docs/New models explained.md

     }
 ```

-This method is used in method 'init()' which is described below, to get enum field from size_t counter.
+This method is used in method ***init()*** which is described below, to get enum field from size_t counter.
 Enum field will be a unique key for the map.

+---

 ### void init(const FieldNames& fieldNames)